 Florida law has long recognized that there are times when a Florida landlord will be responsible to a Florida tenant for injuries sustained by the tenant, especially where the tenant is the victim of crime.
-These are crimes which occur anywhere on the leased property (inside the tenant’s unit or home, in a parking lot, in a garage, at the pool area, etc.) and regardless of whether the property is an apartment complex, condo, townhouse or single family home.
+These are crimes that occur anywhere on the leased property (inside the tenant’s unit or home, in a parking lot, in a garage, at the pool area, etc.) and regardless of whether the property is an apartment complex, condo, townhouse or single-family home.

-A Florida landlord may be held legally responsible for money damages (including pain and suffering, emotional distress, etc.) to the crime victim tenant regardless of the self-serving language that landlord may have inserted into the lease.
+A Florida landlord may be held legally responsible for monetary damages (including pain and suffering, emotional distress, etc.) to the crime victim tenant regardless of the self-serving language that the landlord may have inserted into the lease.

 A Tenant & Rape Victim Sues Landlord and Wins: Example of a Florida Court Case Involving Negligent Security By A Landlord